Tim Philpott, Ph.D. student, Department of Forest and Conservation Sciences, UBC

 Jenna Zukswert, M.Sc. student, Department of Forest and Conservation Sciences, UBC

 Jenna Zukswert is an M.Sc. student in the Belowground Ecosystem Group in the Faculty of Forestry at UBC under the supervision of Dr. Cindy Prescott.
 She is studying the role of functional traits in leaf litter decomposition.
 Originally from Vermont, Jenna earned a B.A. in Biology and Environmental Science and Policy at Smith College before relocating to Vancouver.
 Tutoring and internship experiences as an undergraduate helped her realize her passion for science education, and she intends to continue sharing the wonders of science, in particular forest ecology, beyond the scientific research community following her degree.
-In her space time, she likes to dance, taking occasional ballet and tap dance classes.
+In her spare time, she likes to dance, taking occasional ballet and tap dance classes.

 Andy Jakoy, M.Sc.
 Soil Science, RPF (retired); Vancouver, BC